Media transparency: The background of ICTs and transparency (Heidegger and McLuhan)

-Another important theorist to consider when researching ICT's and transparency is Marshall McLuhan who is coined for the term "the medium is the message".
+Another important theorist to consider when researching ICTs and transparency is Marshall McLuhan, who coined the term "the medium is the message".
 McLuhan conducted his work within the 1960s, with the introduction of the global village and age of technology use in communications.
 The concept of transparency is heavily explored within McLuhan's media theory which examines the media as the channels of medium in which media is presented (television, radio, etc.) which are then defined to be the real messages of the media themselves, and emphasis is placed upon understanding the means of medium rather than content itself as they "manifest themselves first and foremost in the way we perceive, process and interpret sense data" (Eede, 2011).
-Through understanding the actual medium to be the message, and as the medium itself creates a greater understanding and transparent view of the world around us, one can conclude that McLuhan's work is essential to then looking to understand why ICT's and a sense of transparency concerning day to day life, government work, and national/ global work is of importance.
+Through understanding the actual medium to be the message, and as the medium itself creates a greater understanding and transparent view of the world around us, one can conclude that McLuhan's work is essential to then looking to understand why ICTs and a sense of transparency concerning day to day life, government work, and national/ global work is of importance.
 McLuhan, to summarize, concluded that society must be more involved, and that its participates are actively looking to be more involved as they navigate their social understanding and surrounding.

-Propaganda and Media Transparency
+Propaganda and media transparency

 Within the study conducted by the Government Information Quarterly, Media Transparency is understood through means of its ability to aid societies with openness and anti-corruption.
 This unbiased approach at understanding media transparency specifically deals with how media transparency is an important aspect of social and economic development.
 The article cited explores the four main channels of transparency at the governmental level; proactive dissemination by the government; release of requested materials by the government; public meetings; and leaks from whistleblowers.
 These four means of communication help to deter any type of negative propaganda posed by governments and officials and work towards complete transparency of which is arguably necessary to create a thriving social and economic system.
 Propaganda stands to be a threat to accurate distribution and intake of information, of which disrupts all that transparency works to accomplish.
 The following sections open on greater aspects of Propaganda, and different ways in which transparency is disrupted as well.